 #5) Communicate and coordinate

 This is where making sure that you have the time for an LDR plays in.
 Long distance relationships take a lot of communication and coordination.
 Early on, you should both sit down and figure out a time frame that works for your schedules.
 Blake and I had an extreme time difference on our hands.
 Australia is 14 hours ahead of New Hampshire, which is cool if you’re traveling, because it feels like you’re going into the future.
-We had to coordinate times that we would both be home for, and even times that we would both be awake for.
-There were times that one of us had to wake up at 6am, or stay up until 1am, but having an hour to see each other uninterrupted was worth it.
+It wasn’t cool in the sense that we had coordinate times that we would both be awake for just to get some face time.
+There were times that one of us had to wake up at 6am, or stay up until 3am, but having an hour to see each other uninterrupted was worth it.
 Try not to get in the habit of rescheduling.
 Understandably, things come up.
 Realize that if you start getting used to rescheduling Skype dates and phone calls, before you know it, you’re going on day five of no contact and you’re wondering if your significant other is in a ditch somewhere

 6) Keep Living Your Life